dmitriykhalturin/django-sass-compiler/README.md

   Remove old files before new compilation.

-  NOTE: This action will only take effect on current destination folder (`--no-build`).
+  NOTE: This action will only take effect with selection destination folder (`--destination`).

   You can also define this argument in `settings.SASS_COMPILER_CLEAN` environment variable.
   ```